10thJanuary/subtype_scz/README.md

 # subtype_scz

-Pray for subtype exists in SCZ 973. :pray:
+Pray for subtype exists in SCZ 973 dataset. :pray: